 Old: The House of Dancing Water

-The ‘world’s largest water extravaganza’ is worthy of the hype.
 The House of Dancing Water has been a mainstay of Macao’s entertainment scene since 2010, performed in a purpose-built, 270-degree theatre with a pool holding 3.7 million gallons of water (enough to fill five Olympic-sized swimming pools).
 Ninety performers display their prowess across ballet, trapeze, motorsports (yep, you read that right) and frankly preposterous feats of diving – all among elaborate sets that rise from the watery depths.

 New: Contemporary Art

 Think of culture in Macao and it’s the centuries-old colonial influences that often come to mind, but there’s also a growing contemporary arts scene.
 Taipa Village Art Space is a gallery set up in a village shophouse with a focus on promoting local and regional artists.
 For creative souvenirs, head to Macao Design Centre, a converted factory that now hosts galleries, shops, a cafe, bookshop and performance space.
 And the Macao Museum of Art always has something new on view.